DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 celebrate the 40th anniversary of the Russian satellite Sputnik One going into space’, read the invite of their party.

 <div class="streams"><hr class="streams" />What eventually saved the building from bankruptcy was a trick Hay came up with.
-‘We called it “operation carwash”.<hr class="streams" /></div>
+‘We called it “operation carwash”’.<hr class="streams" /></div>

 Furthermore the first so-called Volksevent was held in November 2007.
 With generous funding from the Amsterdam Arts Fund, awarded with the